UV index today UV Index

 Compared to other states in the southeastern U.S., Florida is warmer year-round with more rain during summer.
 Its tropical and subtropical climate is milder in winter than northern neighbors and hotter than many inland states during summer.

-See the UV index hour by hour for Florida, along with the temperature and how cloudy it is.
-If the UV level is higher than moderate, it's best to avoid direct sunlight.
+See the UV index hour by hour for Florida.
+When the level is high, it's smart to find some shade.

 Disclaimer